kognise/obsidian-aviation/FAR/Volume 4/E Organization/0385 Staff assignments and review of action under assignments.md

 \(iii\) To accept late-filed objections or answers, upon motion, for good cause shown.

-\(iv\) To extend the time for filing objections for answers, when the initial notice has been filed earlier than required under §323.5 of this chapter.
+\(iv\) To extend the time for filing objections for answers, when the initial notice has been filed earlier than required under [[Volume 4/B Procedural regulations/0323 Terminations, suspensions, and reductions of service.md#§323.5   Time for filing notices.|§323.5]] of this chapter.

-\(i\) To issue procedural orders or notices in antitrust immunity cases filed under part 303 of this chapter with respect to:
+\(i\) To issue procedural orders or notices in antitrust immunity cases filed under [[Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md|part 303 of this chapter]] with respect to:

 \(1\) Granting or denying requests for adjustments to procedural deadlines where there is no objection;

 \(2\) Making other adjustments to a procedural schedule where the policy is clear and consistent with precedent;

-\(3\) Granting parties to a proceeding access to confidential documents filed under a request for public non-disclosure pursuant to §302.12 of this chapter, where providing such access is consistent under current policy and precedent; and
+\(3\) Granting parties to a proceeding access to confidential documents filed under a request for public non-disclosure pursuant to [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.12   Objections to public disclosure of information.|§302.12]] of this chapter, where providing such access is consistent under current policy and precedent; and

 \(4\) In uncontested proceedings, ordering the filing of additional documents deemed relevant to the Department's consideration of the application, including the filing of documents for in-camera review, where doing so is consistent with past policy and precedent.